Clustering Via Finite Nonparametric ICA Mixture Models: Introduction

 \section{Introduction}

-Cluster analysis, or clustering, is one of several general approaches to the problem of unsupervised learning, that is, classification when no class labels are given \citep{hartigan1975clustering, kaufman2009finding}.
-In practice, clustering is often based on heuristic ideas and intuitive measures that do not assume a probability model.
-As one example, hierarchical clustering \citep{hastie2009elements} builds a clustering tree, or dendrogram, using a linkage criterion that specifies dissimilarity between groups of observations.
-As another, k-means clustering \citep{macqueen1967some} is centroid-based, where clusters are represented by a central vector and the algorithm aims at minimizing within-cluster sums of squares of distances.

-By contrast, model-based clustering \citep{fraley1998many,banfield1993model, fraley2002model} views data as coming from a mixture of probability distributions, each representing a cluster.
-Typically, the distributions are assumed to come from a parametric family such as normal, and group membership is learned from data by estimation algorithms which are often variations of the expectation-maximization method \citep{dempster1977maximum}.
-Since the early work of \citet{wolfe1963object} and others, the literature on model-based clustering has expanded enormously.
-Indeed, if we view all work on finite mixture models as related to model-based clustering, then there are several book-length treatments of the subject, e.g., \citet{titterington1985} and \citet{mclachlan2004}.
+Cluster analysis, or clustering, is one of several general approaches to the problem of unsupervised learning, that is, classification when no class labels are given.
+In practice, clustering is often based on heuristic ideas and intuitive measures, such as hierarchical clustering or k-means clustering, that do not assume a probability model.
+By contrast, this paper focuses on model-based clustering, in which data are viewed as coming from a mixture of probability distributions, each representing a cluster.
+Typically, the distributions are assumed to come from a parametric family such as normal \citep{fraley1998many,banfield1993model,fraley2002model}, and group membership is learned from data by estimation algorithms that are often variations of the expectation-maximization method described by \cite{dempster1977maximum}.
+Since the early work of \cite{wolfe1963object} and others, the literature on model-based clustering has expanded enormously.
+Indeed, there are several book-length treatments of mixture models, such as \cite{Fruhwirth2006} and \cite{mclachlan2004}.